stevedekorte/vertex.js/README.txt

 ERROR CONDITIONS
 ----------------

 Errors are only raised when the database would be left in an undesired state.
 So removes never raise errors and reads return null if the path is absent.
-Writes and links do raise an error if the path does not exists unless an option to create the path is used.
+While writes and links do raise an error if the path does not exists.

 API ACTIONS